Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: PROBLEM DEFINITION

 for a fixed threshold $t \ge 1$.
 We denote the graph by $\RIG(n, d, s, t)$. \end{definition}

-Traditionally, a random intersection graph is defined by $n$ random subsets of a total of $d$ elements, and sets are connected if their intersection is nonempty~\citep{singer1996random}.
-It is clear that this corresponds to the case when $t = 1$ in our general definition of RIG.
-Written in the form of Definition~\ref{df:rig}, it can also easy to notice that RIG is a special case of random inner (dot) product graphs~\citep{young2007random} specifically when the features are Bernoulli random variables.
-In contrast to Erd\"os--R\'enyi model, the edges in RIG are regulated by the underlying sparse binary feature vectors, as with other random geometric graphs~\citep{penrose2003random}.
+Traditionally, a random intersection graph is defined by $n$ random subsets of total $d$ elements, and sets are connected if their intersection is nonempty~\citep{singer1996random}.
+It is clear that this corresponds to the case $t = 1$ in our more general definition of RIG.
+Written in the form of Definition~\ref{df:rig}, it is also clear that RIG is a special case of random inner (dot) product graphs~\citep{young2007random} when features are Bernoulli random variables.
+In contrast to the Erd\H{o}s--R\'enyi model, edges in RIG are regulated by the underlying geometric space, which is in line with other random geometric graphs~\citep{penrose2003random}.

-We do not directly observe the original graph $G_0$; Rather, we have access to two noisy and incomplete versions of it, in which we observe perturbed feature vectors and keep only a subset of the edges.
-The procedure is established to mimic the data pattern in real networks. \begin{definition}[Noisy and incomplete RIG] Given a graph $G_0 = (\X, E_0) \sim \RIG(n, d, s, t)$, we assume that the observed graph $G = (\Y, E)$ is generated by the following process. \begin{enumerate} \item For each vertex $i \in [n]$, the observed feature vector $\y_i$ is generated by
+Suppose that for a graph $G_0$, we do not have direct access to it.
+Instead, we are given two noisy and incomplete copies of it, where we observe perturbed feature vectors and retain only a subset of the edges.
+The procedure is designed to mimic the data patterns in real-world networks. \begin{definition}[Noisy and incomplete RIG] Given a graph $G_0 = (\X, E_0) \sim \RIG(n, d, s, t)$, we assume that the observed graph $G = (\Y, E)$ is created by the following process. \begin{enumerate} \itemsep0em \item For each vertex $i \in [n]$, the observed feature vector is given by